Last Updated on

-The Peekapoo has a life expectancy of 10 to 15 years.
+As mentioned in the first paragraph the Peekapoo has a life expectancy of 10 to 15 years.
 That’s a long time to love on your furry friend and create lots of memories together.
 But you’ll need to give them the proper care they require.

 These dogs have high energy levels, much like many small breeds do.
 That hyper personality can turn destructive if not managed.

 Take your Peekapoo on a daily walk and ensure lots of play time with your pooch.
 Play some fetch or with their favorite chew toy, and you two will have a great time.
 These dogs would do best with a yard to run around, not cooped up in an apartment all day.

 However, you must be careful about exercising.
 Since they are brachycephalic dogs, over-exercising can cause respiratory problems.
 You certainly don’t want your pooch to have difficulties breathing.

 Keep These Things in Mind While Grooming your Peekaboo

 Grooming these dogs can take a good amount of work.
 But it’s worth it to have such an adorable friend in your life.
 There are several concrete steps you can take to ensure your Peekapoo stays cute and happy.